ansible/ansible/docsite/rst/intro_networking.rst

 Conditionals in Networking Modules
 ````````````````````````

 Ansible allows you to use conditionals to control the flow of your playbooks.
-Ansible networking modules use unique conditional statements.
+Ansible networking command modules use unique conditional statements.

-* eq - Equal.
+* eq - Equal
 * neq - Not equal
 * gt - Greater than
 * ge - Greater than or equal
 * lt - Less than
 * le - Less than or equal
-* contains -
+* contains - Object contains specified item